-Thomas Maina Kariuki, Director, Alliance for Accelerating Excellence in Science in Africa (AESA)
+Thomas Maina Kariuki, Interim Executive Director AAS and Director, Alliance for Accelerating Excellence in Science in Africa (AESA)

 Thomas Kariuki, an immunologist and AAS fellow, is an award-winning scientist who worked at the institute of Primate Research/National Museums of Kenya in Nairobi, until his appointment at AESA in March 2015.

 He has also served as president and board member of a number of Africa-wide professional networks, including the Federation of African Immunological Societies, for which he is the immediate past president.

 Kevin Marsh, AAS Senior Advisor

 Kevin Marsh is a malariologist who has spent 30 years in Africa conducting research.

 He was director of the KEMRI Wellcome Trust Research Programme in Kilifi, Kenya, for 25 years until 2014 when he joined the AAS as its senior advisor.